RKHS & Kernel Methods

 Proof Sketch:

 Decompose any \(f \in \mathcal{H}_K\) as \(f = f_\parallel + f_\perp\), where \(f_\parallel \in \operatorname{span}\{K(\cdot, x_i)\}_{i=1}^N\) and \(f_\perp\) is orthogonal to this subspace.
+(The span is finite-dimensional, hence closed in \(\mathcal{H}_K\), so this orthogonal decomposition is guaranteed by the projection theorem.)

 By the reproducing property, \(f(x_i) = \langle f, K(\cdot, x_i) \rangle_{\mathcal{H}_K}\).
 Since \(f_\perp\) is orthogonal to every \(K(\cdot, x_i)\): \[ f(x_i) = f_\parallel(x_i) + \underbrace{\langle f_\perp, K(\cdot, x_i) \rangle}_{= 0} = f_\parallel(x_i). \] So \(f_\perp\) does not affect the data-fit term.
 However, by Pythagoras: \[ \|f\|_{\mathcal{H}_K}^2 = \|f_\parallel\|_{\mathcal{H}_K}^2 + \|f_\perp\|_{\mathcal{H}_K}^2 \geq \|f_\parallel\|_{\mathcal{H}_K}^2. \] Adding any nonzero \(f_\perp\) strictly increases the regularization penalty without improving the data fit.
-Hence the minimizer satisfies \(f_\perp = 0\). \(\square\)
+Hence any minimizer satisfies \(f_\perp = 0\).

 From the Representer Theorem to Kernel Algorithms